top of page

 Welcome

-You’re here because something in your life feels difficult right now, and I imagine you’re wondering if I’m the right person to help.
-Maybe you’ve tried therapy before but didn’t find the connection you needed, or perhaps this is your first step toward seeking support.
-Either way, I’m glad you’ve landed here, and I hope we can explore together what’s bringing you to therapy.
+You may be here because something in your life feels difficult or stuck right now, and you’re wondering whether I might be the right psychotherapist for you.
+Perhaps you’ve tried therapy before and didn’t feel the connection you needed, or this may be your first time seeking professional support.
+Either way, you’re very welcome here, and we can take time to explore what has brought you to therapy at a pace that feels right.

-Whether you’re new to therapy or looking for deeper support, my goal is to provide a warm, non-judgmental space where you can feel safe to explore your thoughts and emotions.
+Whether you are new to psychotherapy or looking for deeper, ongoing support, I offer a warm, non-judgmental therapeutic space where you can feel safe to explore your thoughts, emotions, and experiences.
+My work is trauma-informed and relational, supporting you to develop greater self-understanding, regulation, and capacity for change.

 "After losing my mum unexpectedly, I felt like I was drowning in grief.
 Everyday tasks felt overwhelming, and I didn’t know how to cope with the hole loosing her had left in my world.
 In therapy I could talk about her, the memories we shared, and the guilt I felt about things left unsaid.
 It gave me permission to cry and laugh when I remembered her, and to process my loss at my own pace.
 I have slowly found ways to carry my grief without feeling like it was consuming me."